How to get PR in Germany? Sharing personal experience

 The only time-consuming step is getting an appointment for the PR application (especially in Berlin).

-If you meet the eligibility criteria, manage to prepare all the required documents, and have adequate German knowledge, you can definitely get a PR in Germany within 8-10 weeks.
+If you meet the eligibility criteria, manage to prepare all the required documents, and have adequate German knowledge, you can get a PR in Germany within 8-10 weeks.

 How many years to get a PR in Germany?